Eco-friendly spring cleaning

 - How can I involve my children in the cleaning and organization process?

 - How can I properly dispose of my kids’ toys and electronics?

-Spring-cleaning can seem like a daunting task and often times we find ourselves at a loss of where to start.
-Rather than doing it all yourself, let your kids know that you are going to need their help.
+Spring cleaning can seem like a daunting task and oftentimes we find ourselves at a loss of where to start.
+Rather than doing it all yourself, let your kids know that you will need their help.
 To get them motivated or inspired before you begin, try reading Clifford’s Spring Clean-Up by Norman Bridwell.
 This story will get them in the proper mindset as well as teach about teamwork and how they will be able to help.

 If you opt to donate toys, here are your best options: